 It is important to note that these specifications will be revised as needed for subsequent iterations of this document, and will be published as part of the Project Management Accountability System (PMAS) planning phase for the next increments of the VSA project.

-The functional system shall cover the comprehensive, scope for VSA.
+The functional system shall cover the comprehensive scope for VSA.
 It is anticipated that as part of each project increment, a detailed requirements analysis will be performed.
 This analysis will include a detailed elaboration of the requirements as they pertain to the respective scope of each increment.
 Updated versions of the RSD will be published to address the defined scope for each respective increment and to include detailed use cases.
 These detailed use cases will be developed incrementally under each requirements analysis phase of the project.

 To gain an explicit understanding of requirements needed to support VSA, this document is intended for use by the following: